ionshards/ocdml/AnnotationReport.md

     b.
 The man **crawls** (on the grass)
     c.
 The man **walks** (on the grass)

 The guidelines make it explicit that the verb *walks* does not select for spatial aspect; that it is the prepositional phrase alone, that applies the spatial aspect.
+It seems unintuitive that there is no distinction between the spatial aspect of any pair of sentences in within 2.
+Equally unintuitive is that, according to our interpretation of the guidelines, there is no distinction between the spatial aspects in the pairs 1.a. and 2.a., 1.b. and 2.b., and 1.c. and 2.c.

 ##Is the guideline reflected in the specification?